 A look into the cooking pots in the Hotel Seeblick in Klietz

-At Land-gut-Hotel Seeblick we get an insight into the culinary delights of the region.
-We cook a driver feast with the kitchen team.
+In the Land-gut-Hotel Seeblick we get an insight into the cuisine of the region this time.
+Of the Autumn has found its way.
+We cook a feast for the drivers with the kitchen team.
 There is wild liver on fried onion rings and apple slices with mashed potatoes and red wine pears with cranberry cream.
 We also know this dish in the Bavarian region.
-It was common at my mother's house.
-The regional part is the wild liver.
-This comes from red deer, which is native to Elb-Havel-Winkel.
+It happened a lot at home with my mother.
+The regional thing about it, however, is the wild liver.
+This comes from the red deer that is native to the Elb-Havel-Winkel.
 Maik Kleinod, the owner of the hotel, has a hunting license and goes hunting every autumn.
-“However, the driver's feast is not an integral part of our autumn menu,” he explains to us.
-"We only announce it on the slate board as a daily special.
-When that's over, there's nothing left. "
+“However, the driver's feast is not an integral part of our autumn menu,” he explains.
+“We only announce it on the slate as a dish of the day.
+When that is over, there is nothing left. "

 On our trip through the Elb-Havel region, we even see packs of venison in the open fields.
 We have already seen that game occurs frequently in this area last year.
 Wild boars are just as much a part of everyday life here as wolves.
 “These immigrated from the Polish region a few years ago.
 They are spreading more and more because they have no natural enemies, ”says Maik Kleinod.